ibm-cloud-docs/sap/sap-offerings-hana-iaas-power-virtual-server-profiles.md

 | /hana/shared | Matches the GiB RAM value up to a maximum of 1 TB |
 | /export | Local storage for exported images |
 | /backup | A preliminary backup on disk |
-{: caption="Table 7.
-Directory information for profiles" caption-side="top"}
+{: caption="Directory information for profiles" caption-side="top"}

 ## Profiles available on Hourly Consumption Billing
 {: #hana-iaas-power-vs-hourly}